-Cost-cutting techniques can get very creative.
+Cost-cutting techniques come in many shapes and sizes and can become very creative.
 Some hospitals invest in sustainable energy to lower utility bills, share equipment with other healthcare facilities, or consolidate suppliers.
-All of these methods help healthcare facilities curb costs and provide financial stability, but they require long-term engagement.
+All of these methods help healthcare facilities curb costs and provide financial stability, however they all require a long-term engagement.

-Fortunately, there are more immediate routes hospital financial executives can explore to save money.
-Here’s a list of 11 cost-saving measures that hospitals can implement in a few days to balance the books without cutting corners.
+Fortunately, there are more immediate options that hospital CFOs can explore to save money.
+Here’s a list of 11 cost-saving measures that hospitals can implement in a few days to help balance the books without cutting corners.

 11 Cost-cutting Ideas to Help Hospitals Save in Less Than a Week